gachet/CSCI271/docs/Input-Output-and-Operations.md

 ### Exersise

 Write a program that asks for the number of calories and fat grams in a food.

-The program should display the percentage of calories that come from fat.
-If the calories from fat are less than 30% of the total calories of the food, it should also display a message indicating that the food is low in fat.
+- The program should display the percentage of calories that come from fat.
+- If the calories from fat are less than 30% of the total calories of the food, it should also display a message indicating that the food is low in fat.

-One gram of fat has 9 calories, so
-Calories_from_fat = fat_grams * 9
+- One gram of fat has 9 calories, so Calories_from_fat = fat_grams * 9

-Your program should display instructions to the user, and should check that inputs make sense, exiting with an informative error message if not.
+- Your program should display instructions to the user, and should check that inputs make sense, exiting with an informative error message if not.

-## Homework 1

-Write a program that inputs the starting balance, the amount deposited, the number of checks, and the total value of all of the checks, and computes the monthly service fee for a checking account according to the following schedule:

-- \$15 if the balance at the start of the month is less than 400
-- \$15 if the balance at the end of the month is less than 400
-- \$25 if the average check value is more than 500
-- \$50 if the balance at the end of the month is negative

-In addition, there is a per-check fee which is computed as follows:
-- checks 1 - 19 in any given month cost &#36;0.10 each
-- checks 20 - 39 in any given month cost &#36;0.08 each
-- checks 40 - 59 in any given month cost &#36;0.06 each
-- additional checks cost &#36;0.04 each

-If the starting balance is negative, the program should exit with the statement that the account has been closed.

-The program should be designed for clarity and testing -- using carefully chosen variable names and displaying fees as they are incurred (along with the reason for the fee) will go most of the way to accomplishing this.